Mills View and Stimson House served as the filming locations for the cinematic haunted houses of two creepy and quirky 80s horror movies.

 And rightly so, as it brought all of our worst fears to life: Spider-spewing black holes, rural Wisconsin, small town revivals, extramarital trailer park affairs, and scantily clad women being eaten by massive cosmic spiders.

-As horrific as the movie is, Rebane says was never a fan of graphic horror movies.
+As horrific as the movie is, Rebane says he was never a fan of graphic horror movies.

 “Edgar Allan Poe is more my style, and the paranormal.
 The material must be story and character-driven,” he told Estonian World in 2014.
 “I’m still trying to figure out if I really made ‘horror’ films.
 For some strange reason, the word ‘horror’ still bugs me.
 Maybe it’s because I’ve written so much against the violence and graphic horror that comes out of Hollywood.”